ordercloud-api/headstart-nextjs/README.md

 * Optionally be configured for anonymous shopping (if you want to allow anonymous by setting `NEXT_PUBLIC_OC_ALLOW_ANONYMOUS=true`)
     * `apiClient.IsAnonBuyer = true`
     * `apiClient.DefaultContextUserName` set to the username of a valid buyer user

+In order to submit an order you must do the following:
+1. Create a checkout integration event
+    * Set CustomImplementationUrl to `your_hosted_app_url/api/checkout`
+    * Set a Hashkey (this should be set to environment variable `OC_WEBHOOK_HASH_KEY`)
+2. Update Buyer ApiClient.IntegrationEventHashKey with the ID of the integration event from step 1.
+3. Deploy the application.
+Checkout won't work until the app is deployed because OrderCloud needs to call out to publicly accessible endpoints

 First, run the development server: